 2. Why is the assessment valuation date last July?

-This is a Province wide statutory requirement which allows all assessors across the Province to annually analyze all market and sales data, draw conclusions, and conduct valuations prior to mailing Assessment Notices each year.
+This is a Province wide statutory requirement which allows all assessors across the Province to annually analyze all market and sales data, draw conclusions, and conduct valuations prior to mailing Assessment Notices early the next year.
 All properties are assessed with the same effective date so all assessments are uniformly updated at the same time.

 3. Why use a market value standard?